-St. Francis Center (SFC) is a refuge for men and women who are homeless in the metro Denver area, providing shelter along with services that enable people to meet their basic needs for daily survival and to transition out of homelessness.
+St. Francis Center (SFC) is a transformation hub for men and women who are homeless in the metro Denver area, providing shelter along with a myriad of services that enable people to meet their basic needs for daily survival and to transition out of homelessness.

 * SFC staff and volunteers refer to those we serve as “guests” because of our strong commitment to hospitality, welcoming everyone who comes, and treating each person with dignity and respect.

 Statement of Justice, Equity, Diversity & Inclusion

 St. Francis Center (SFC) strives to create a more just, diverse, equitable, and inclusive society for

 our community members who experience homelessness and turn to us for refuge.